c3lang/c3-web/docs/getting-started/prebuilt-binaries.md

 9. click on the "environment variables" button on the bottom right
 10. under "user variables" double click on "path"
 11. click on "new" and paste the path to the folder
-12. run `c3c` on anywhere in your computer!
+12. run `c3c` anywhere on your computer!
 ```bash
 c3c compile ./hello.c3
 ```